 - Lower tuition fees on average

-- Lower entry requirements to universities (both academic and English requirement is generally lower)
+- Lower entry requirements than universities (both academic and English requirements are generally lower)

 - Smaller class sizes

-- Opportunity to progress to higher education on completion (some universities may give credit towards their bachelor degree based on the VET qualification).
+- Opportunity to progress to higher education on completion (some universities may give credit towards their Bachelor’s degree based on your VET qualification).